 Introduced in 2003, SPF allows domain owners to specify which IP addresses are authorized to send email on their behalf.
 While helpful, SPF has several critical limitations:

-- Limited to 10 DNS lookups, restricting complex configurations
+- Limited to 10 DNS lookups (RFC 7208 restriction), preventing complex infrastructures

 - No standardized way to handle failures